custom-tts

 Open your assistant deployment, go to Voice Output, and select Custom TTS as the text-to-speech provider.

-Set voice and audio arguments
+Set audio and DSL arguments

 Write WebSocket DSL rules